VirtualFlyBrain/europmc_crawler/README.md

 ## Local Run

-To run the code in your local install the following dependencies:
+To run the code in your local, install the following dependencies:

 ```
 sudo apt-get install libxml2-dev